Retargeting is just a tool, so I’d rather discuss a retargeting strategy called “Cascade.”

 2. Overwhelming intrusiveness

 Overwhelming intrusiveness is another common fallacy in retargeting strategy implementation.
-Retargeting can be very annoying and it’s the main reason users dislike it.
+Retargeting can be very annoying, and it’s the main reason users dislike it.
 Advertisers who value their reputation pay attention to such things.

-Showing banners to people who have already made a purchase, showing multiple ads on one page (or just spamming a Facebook feed) or having no limit to how many times banners are displayed (banner exposure frequency cap) is not just annoying to users it also is an ineffective use of a budget.
+Showing banners to people who have already made a purchase, showing multiple ads on one page (or just spamming a Facebook feed) or having no limit to how many times banners are displayed (banner exposure frequency cap) is not only annoying to users it also is an ineffective use of a budget.

 - Once a user makes a purchase, stop showing banners — at least of the same product.

-- Use different offers for different audience segments (showing a relevant ads sounds like a no brainer, huh?)
+- Use different offers for different audience segments (showing relevant ads sounds like a no brainer, huh?)